Logan Misuraca

-Logan Misuraca (born June 5, 1999) is an American professional stock car racing driver who competes part-time in the ARCA Menards Series, driving the No. 63 Chevrolet SS for Spraker Racing Enterprises.
-She has also previously competed in the ARCA Menards Series East.
+Logan Misuraca (born June 5, 1999) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series and East Series, driving the No. 9 Chevrolet SS for Rev Racing.

 Racing career

 Early career

 Misuraca started her racing career at age four, driving Quarter Midgets, before quickly moving up to Go-Karts.
 She later put her driving on hold to become a crew chief to learn the basics of alterations, benefits, and marketing strategies with her father, Dennis Misuraca.
 She later was skilled in working on a 360 winged Sprint Car.

 After taking some time off from racing in order to focus on dancing in high school, Misuraca drove an asphalt legend car for about 2 years.
 In 2020, she joined ARCA Menards Series team Lira Motorsports and Race Car Solutions, where she had the opportunity to test and race in the NASCAR Whelen All-American Series in her home state of Florida.